EE 109 - Spring 2025 Introduction to Embedded Systems

 Receiving Data

-Receiving the speed data from the remote unit is a bit more complicated since you have no idea when the remote unit will send the data.
+Receiving the temperature settings data from the remote unit is a bit more complicated since you have no idea when the remote unit will send the data.
 One simple way to implement this is to have your program check for a received character each time through the main loop.
-If one has been received, then call a function that waits for the rest of the characters and when complete displays the speed on the LCD.
+If one has been received, then call a function that waits for the rest of the characters and when complete displays the settings on the LCD.
 Unfortunately this method of receiving characters has one very bad design flaw in it.
-If for some reason the string is incomplete, maybe only the first half of the string was sent, the device will sit in the receiver subroutine forever waiting for the rest of the data and the ’}’ that marks the end of the transmission.
+If for some reason the string is incomplete, maybe only the first half of the string was sent, the device will sit in the receiver subroutine forever waiting for the rest of the data and the ‘>’ that marks the end of the transmission.

 A better solution, and one that should be implemented in your program, is to use interrupts for the received data.
 Receiver interrupts are enabled by setting the RXCIE0 bit to a one in the UCSR0B register.
 When a character is received the hardware executes the ISR with the vector name “USART_RX_vect”.